GhostTeam18/File-integrity-checker/README.md

 This command will install the necessary packages for file system monitoring, key management services (Google Cloud KMS, Azure Key Vault, AWS KMS), and cryptography.

-Configuration File: The File Integrity Checker requires a configuration file named config.json to store the credentials and settings for the key management services.
-Create a config.json file in the same directory as the script and populate it with the required information for your chosen key management service.
+Configuration File: The File Integrity Checker requires a configuration file named config.  to store the credentials and settings for the key management services.
+Create a config.  file in the same directory as the script and populate it with the required information for your chosen key management service.
 Refer to the documentation or examples provided by the respective key management service for the required configuration details.

-Example config.json structure for Google Cloud KMS:
+Example config.  structure for Google Cloud KMS:

-json

 {
   "PROJECT_ID": "your-project-id",